vallentiim/vallentiim/README.md

 ### Hi!
 Nice to meet you, my name is Valentim 😎

-- 🐱‍👤 **Currently the area that I have more knowledge is in the Python language.**
+- 🐱‍👤 **Currently studying cybersecurity and progressing in Python.**
 - 🌱 **Studying Computer Science (6º period)**
 - 🐱‍🏍 **Contact email: matheusvalentim528@gmail.com**